 While your physician will have the best advice for you regarding pre-surgery preparations, it’s good to have an idea of what to expect.
 Your doctor and their staff are there to educate, support, and heal you as best they can, so feel free to ask them any questions or let them know of any concerns you have about getting a neobladder.

 For example, how long do they expect your recovery to take?
 When will you be ready to return to work or school after your neobladder surgery?
 Will you be put in connection with a WOCN (Wound, Ostomy, and Continence Nurse) for any post-surgery questions or help?
 Also, will you need to perform Kegel exercises to strengthen your pelvic floor?

 Your physician may want you to learn how to self-catheterize in advance, or they may want you to wait if you will be self-cathing through a stoma.
 It’s not uncommon to have a clear liquid diet prescribed prior to your surgery.

 Additionally, your doctor may want to carry out a kidney function test to make sure your ureters (the tubes that carry urine from the kidneys) are functioning properly.

-Tell your doctor about any medications you take, including blood thinners, and any allergies.
-Overall, be sure to talk with your doctor and ask questions so you feel ready for your neobladder surgery.
+Tell your doctor about any allergies or medications, including blood thinners.
+Be sure to talk with your doctor and ask questions, so you feel ready for your neobladder surgery.